scds/text-analysis-2/instructions.md

 ## Lesson prerequisites

-While a familiarity with basic programming concepts - such as variables, comments and the importance of correct syntax - will be an asset in completing the lesson, the videos explain the code in greater depth if you are newer to programming, or a bit rusty.
+While a familiarity with basic programming concepts - such as variables, comments and the importance of correct syntax - will be an asset in completing the lesson, the videos explain the code in greater depth if you are newer to programming or a bit rusty.
 If you have experience writing programs in Python, you will be able to move through the lesson quite quickly - you may wish to go directly to the [finished script](https://github.com/scds/text-analysis-2/blob/main/assets/ner.py).

 <br />